nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_linsolve.md

 ```
 In some methods the linear system matrices are the same, i.e., `λ` does not
 change.
-You can specify which numerical methods should be used when you call a
+You can specify which numerical methods should be used to solve the linear system when you call a
 NEP-solver.
 This tutorial illustrates this functionality,
 and finally shows how you can specify your own method for linear systems.